 Landing the Space Shuttle

-As we all know the space shuttle landed like an airplane (actually a glider).
+As we all know, the space shuttle landed like an airplane (actually a glider).
 The pilots used all the fuel to slow down while still in space.
-As the shuttle reentered the atmosphere all the fuel was already expended.
-The last drop of fuel was expended to slow the shuttle down and this caused the altitude loss needed to reenter the atmosphere.
+All the fuel had already been expended as the shuttle reentered the atmosphere.
+The last drop of fuel was expended to slow the shuttle down, and this caused the altitude loss needed to reenter the atmosphere.
 From there, they glided halfway around the world to arrive over Florida at about 37,000 feet at 345 miles per hour.
 This was the first time the astronauts saw the runway.

 Simulator and practice

-I think everyone knows that I am a Naval Aviator.
+I think everyone knows that I am a naval aviator.
 After retiring from the Navy, I taught Navy pilots in simulators for the next twenty years.
-Each astronaut has practiced landing the space shuttle more than 1000 times.
+Each astronaut has practiced landing the space shuttle more than 1,000 times.
 They practice takeoffs and landings in simulators.
-They also perform approaches in a specially modified Gulfstream jet that also descends just like the space shuttle.
+They also perform approaches in a specially modified Gulfstream jet that descends like the space shuttle.

-The Gulfstream used to train the astronauts, flies the shuttle approach profile with its engines in reverse.
+The Gulfstream, used to train the astronauts, flies the shuttle approach profile with its engines in reverse.
 This requires a very nose-low approach to the runway to keep the speed high enough to match the decent profile of the space shuttle.
-Passing through 37,000 feet the shuttle pilot starts his approach profile.
-Think of it like an airline pilot announcing his descent to make his landing and turning on the fasten seat belt light.
+Passing through 37,000 feet, the shuttle pilot starts his approach profile.
+Think of it like an airline pilot announcing his descent to make his landing and turning on the fastened seat belt light.
 Commercial airliners also use the mid-30,000-foot altitudes for mid-flight cruising.

 The shuttle pilot will then make a maneuver that every Naval Aviator learned before he was ever allowed in an airplane.
 To do this you make a gentle wide turn while descending to align yourself with the runway.
 Just before touchdown you reduce the speed and lower the landing gear.
-After that touch down gently just like an Airforce pilot.
+After that touch down gently.

-Since the shuttle has short wings, it doesn’t really make a very good glider.
-After passing through 37,000 feet and beginning his approach, the shuttle touches down on the runway in a little less than three and a half minutes.
-The shuttle then lands at 225 miles per hour Compare that to your last airplane flight.
+Since the shuttle has short wings, it doesn’t make a very good glider.
+After passing through 37,000 feet and beginning its approach, the shuttle touches down on the runway in less than three and a half minutes.
+It then lands at 225 miles per hour—compare that to your last airplane flight.

 The Future of Space Flight

-This Orion capsule will sit on top of the Space Launch System (SLS) rocket.
-The SLS will provide heavy-lift duties for future missions back to the moon and to Mars.
-Space Launch System has scheduled a first test flight for an SLS rocket on February 2022.
-Our plan is to be in Orlando at about the right time.
+This Orion capsule will sit atop the Space Launch System (SLS) rocket.
+The SLS will provide heavy-lift duties for future missions to the moon and Mars.
+Space Launch System has scheduled a first test flight for an SLS rocket for February 2022.
+We plan to be in Orlando at about the right time.
 If it looks like a go, we will drive back to Kennedy and try to see it.
 Why?
 An SLS rocket is going to be more powerful than a Saturn V.

 Our Space Launch story

 Our Space Launch story starts with a two-week disappointment.
 Since our visit to the “Space Coast” was planned nearly six months ago, I guessed wrong.
-The week that I scheduled to be closest to Kennedy didn’t have any launches scheduled.
+The week I scheduled to be closest to Kennedy didn’t have any launches.
 I had hoped to get a picture of a space launch with our RV in the picture.

-I planned several stops along the Space Coast that we would be in driving range for a space launch.
-Two weeks after we departed our closest location we got lucky.
-We drove for more than an hour, back to Cocoa Beach for a 6 pm space launch.
+I planned several stops along the Space Coast so that we would be in driving range for a space launch.
+Two weeks after we departed our closest location, we got lucky.
+We drove for more than an hour back to Cocoa Beach for a 6 p.m. space launch.
 We parked on I Dream of Jeannie Lane.
-Fifteen minutes before takeoff we set up on the beach south of Cape Canaveral.
+Fifteen minutes before takeoff, we set up on the beach south of Cape Canaveral.

 Space Launch photo

-As you can see in the picture (also at the top of this page) a few people were on the beach closer to the launch than we were.
-For this launch, the Falcon 9 rocket took off heading toward the east and then turned north.
+As you can see in the picture (also at the top of this page), a few people were on the beach closer to the launch than we were.
+The Falcon 9 rocket took off heading toward the east and then turned north for this launch.
 It was carrying 48 satellites.
-The report is that the mission was a complete success.
-The success included the return of the booster section to a recovery pad nine minutes after takeoff.
+The report is that the mission was a complete success, including the return of the booster section to a recovery pad nine minutes after takeoff.

 Here is a video of a Falcon 9 rocket landing.
 Youtube SpaceX

-As for the picture, I knew that I wasn’t going to get a fire trail leading across the sky because I don’t have that level of experience shooting space launches.
+As for the picture, I knew I wouldn’t get a fire trail leading across the sky because I don’t have that level of experience shooting space launches.
 Instead, I got pretty much what I expected.
-I am very happy you can make out the rocket.
+I am thrilled you can make out the rocket.
 Getting a picture of the fireball was easy.
 As for the people on the beach, that was luck, all because the rocket was low enough to include them in the picture.
-Just after this picture, the rocket turned north and all we could see was the fireball.
+Just after this picture, the rocket turned north, and all we could see was the fireball.

 Lots of great info and pictures but I was also interested in hearing about where you stayed.. nearby? campground? recommendations etc. Anyway, thank you for all of the other info.